hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

-In the introduction we promised to teach not only how to use existing tools for Geocomputation in R, but also develop new ones:
-"in the form of shareable R scripts and functions".
+In chapter \@ref(intro) we promised to teach not only how to use existing tools for Geocomputation in R, but also develop new ones, "in the form of shareable R scripts and functions".
-This chapter aims to deliver on that promise.
+While reproducibility is central to the book, this chapter focusses on reproducibility and tool creation.

 We will consider example R scripts for geographic data and how to make them more reproducible in section \@ref(scripts).
 Algorithms (or 'geoalgorithms' for geographic processes) are recipes for modifying inputs using a series of steps, resulting in an output, as described in section \@ref(geographic-algorithms).